 This is a workstation model specially manufactured for professionals in designing fields like architecture and other resource-demanding software programs.
 The laptop is equipped with high-performing hardware that includes an Intel i7 processor, 16 GB RAM, and dedicated graphics with 4GB VRAM.
 The comfortable keystrokes help in fast typing which increases productivity at work.
 Ideal for multitasking you can create and edit blueprints without any lags or slow-downs.

 This one by HP is a portable one, however, don’t mistake it for some notebook that is light in weight.
 This is because it has a battery that is a bit heavy, drives with dual storage, and more.
 Also, the HP Zbook G8 is equipped with 3 USB 3.0 ports on the left side and a few more on the other as well.
 If I compare this one to other laptops, the display output quality is pretty impressive.
+So this is my recommended workstation laptop for architect students.

 Pros:

-- Specifically designed for resource-demanding applications
+- Designed explicitly for resource-demanding applications

 - Dedicated graphics card of 4GB VRAM